 Fees for Services

 INVAM is an expensive operation.
-It includes wages of three core staff members (Morton, Wheeler, and an Assistant Curator) and student helpers in their collective efforts to setup, maintain, harvest, and store stocks grown in open pot cultures for 3-4 months at a time.
+It includes wages of three core staff members and student helpers in their collective efforts to setup, maintain, harvest, and store stocks grown in open pot cultures for 3-4 months at a time.
 Also included is maintenance and upgrades to greenhouse and growth rooms, equipment, supplies, and IT support services.
 The labor cost alone is estimated to be about $82,000 each year for accessioning, reaccessioning, and maintaining all of the holdings currently in the collection.

-collection become completely self-sustainable.
-That will be difficult to
+become completely self-sustainable.
+That will be difficult to achieve unless there

 |A mixture of species in bulk quantity (one liter maximum)||$120/Liter|

 |LSU sequence ID (at least to genus)||$75/3-4 transformants|

 - Tiered fee structure is applied only to single strain cultures because of development costs: $50 for public/academia; $100 for industry/commercial use.
 There is no charge if a 1:1 culture exchange occurs.
 For requests from other culture collections, an exchange in stocks is required to promote sharing.

 - The bulk inocula containing a species mixture is not available to industry users because such an approach is counterproductive in any long-term production scheme.

 - Accuracy of species discrimination by LSU sequences is dependent on sample size of the sequence library, given the polymorphisms retained in the gene repeats.The INVAM library current consists of 412 LSU sequences of strains from 75 species, but with only 2-3 transformants (usually one per spore) for each strain.
 Because of the size of our collection, we are more focused on characterizing strain diversity rather than intra-strain variation.